ldim99/MedicalRecords/README.md

 ### Service Model:

-     All services as well as external REST endpoints are fully decoupled from each other and able to communicate with the help of service gatweay which performs registration and resolution on behalf of services.
+     All services are fully decoupled and communicate with each other with the help of service gatweay which supports registration and lookup operations.
-     Service gateway captures invocation context containing invoking client id and makes it avaiiable in each service request which is used for performing permission checks
+     Service gateway captures invocation context containing invoking client id (either patients or doctors user id) and makes it avaiiable in each service request
-     Same invocation context is also made available for inter-service communicaitons enabling permission enforement throught invocaiton chain.
+     Invocation context is also getting passed for inter-service invocations enabling permission enforement throught invocaiton chain.
-     Service Gateway is also an extension point allowing for load balancing and scaling
+     Service Gateway servers as  extension point for load balancing and scaling allowing for dynamic increase in the number of individual service instances

+     Entity service provides CRUD operations on entities such Doctors, Patients and PatiensVisits by delegating storage and retrival to the backing store that its preconfigured with
+     Entity service ensures that Locking is performed at the entity level to avoid concurrent modifications during updates

+     Doctor and Patient services perfom find, lookup and modications operations on behalf of doctors and patiens respectively while ensureing proper access control

+     Reporting Service generates reports which include patient records, visit history, diagnostic and treatment information and historical health summaries such as blood pressue, heart rate and BMI.
+Reporting service also ensures that only patient and his/her doctor are able to generate reports for a given patient

                         Reporting Service
                               |
      Patient Service ---- Service Gateway ---- Doctor Service
                               |
                          Entity Service
                               |
                          Backing Store